Energy in Turkey: Coal

 Coal supplies over a quarter of Turkey's primary energy.
 Every year, thousands of people die prematurely from coal-related causes, the most common of which is local air pollution.

 Most coal mined in Turkey is lignite (brown coal), which is more polluting than other types of coal.
 Turkey's energy policy encourages mining lignite for coal-fired power stations to reduce gas imports; and coal supplies over 40% of domestic energy production.
 Mining peaked in 2018, at over 100 million tonnes, and declined considerably in 2019.
 In contrast to local lignite production, Turkey imports almost all of the bituminous coal it uses.
 The largest coalfield in Turkey is Elbistan.

 Nuclear

 There is no nuclear power in Turkey yet, but Akkuyu Nuclear Power Plant is being built and is expected to start selling power in 2023.
 The nuclear power debate has a long history, with the 2018 construction start in Mersin Province being the sixth major attempt to build a nuclear power plant since 1960.

 Plans for a nuclear plant in Sinop and another at İğneada have stalled.

 Waste

-In 2021, the Metropolitan Municipality of Istanbul opened country's first waste-to-energy plant.
+In 2021, the Metropolitan Municipality of Istanbul opened the country's first waste-to-energy plant.
 The Istanbul Waste Power Plant is capable of generating 175 MW⋅h electrical and 175 MW⋅h thermal energy by 3,000 tons waste incineration daily.